Ethkoh/Notes/workshops_notes.md

 token - to give value to something and utility. exist in blockchain. sub category of eter more specific to the function, a separate value from eter. utility tokens, security tokens (currencies), basic attention token

+# Designing Intelligent Conversations: A Chatbot Workshop
+General Assembly
+4 November 2020 430-7pm
+Instructor: Andy Leong

+turing test

+try not to give yes or no answer in chatbot answers because it gives closest qns answer if exact question cannot be found.

+2 types of chatbot:
+- rule based
+- AI

+business avoid givingwrong ans. does it mean there is no incentive to use ai based chatbot. i believe fwd for now only use rule based?

+google have something call automl which does classification